Bourne Field: History

 On 11 June 1943 the 260-man strong Construction Battalion Maintenance Unit 507 arrived on the island to supplement the civilian contractors.
 The contract was canceled on 26 June, leaving the Navy to finish construction and maintenance of the base.
 On 1 July 1944, The base was redesignated as MCAS (Marine Corps Air Station) St. Thomas, merging with the nearby seaplane base at Lindbergh Bay and an emergency runway on Anguilla Island.

-At the start of the war, VMS-3 (nicknamed the Devilbirds) operated the J2F-A Duck utility aircraft, which was replaced by the OS2N-1 Kingfisher in 1942; the Kingfisher was then in turn replaced by the SBD scout dive-bomber in 1944.
+At the start of the Second World War, VMS-3 (nicknamed the Devilbirds) operated the J2F-A Duck utility aircraft, which was replaced by the OS2N-1 Kingfisher in 1942; the Kingfisher was replaced by the SBD scout dive-bomber in 1944.
 In May 1944, the unit was deactivated.
 The purpose of the squadron was to maintain an anti-submarine patrol between Puerto Rico and Martinique, however the diminishing activity of German U-boats made the base redundant.

 In June 1944, most of the base's supplies were relocated to the Pacific, where there was a greater demand for equipment.
 By 1946, the facility was designated as "caretaker status" and operations were handed over to airlines for civilian service.
-The base was redesignated for the last time as MCAF St. Thomas, Virgin Islands on 8 August 1947.
-The base was decommissioned on February 16, 1948.
-Following the closure of the base, the airport was leased to the US Department of the Interior for civilian use.
-However, the Navy reserved the power to reactivate the airport for military purposes.
-After the transfer, the former hanger was converted into the civilian terminal and named after President Harry S. Truman.
-The airport now operates as the Cyril E. King Airport, a civilian facility servicing St. Thomas.
+The base was redesignated for the last time as MCAF St. Thomas, Virgin Islands on 8 August 1947, and decommissioned on February 16, 1948.
+The airport was then leased to the US Department of the Interior for civilian use, with the Navy reserving the power to reactivate the airport for military purposes.
+After the transfer, the former hangar was converted into the civilian terminal and named after President Harry S. Truman.
+The airport operates as the Cyril E. King Airport, a civilian facility servicing St. Thomas.

-On 25 March 1950 the Department of the Interior leased the land to the Virgin Islands.
-However, the department canceled the lease on 1 July 1954 citing violations of the agreement.
-According to the department, the Virgin Islands failed to register and report financial transactions relating to the land.
-As a result of the cancellation, the property was given to the US Virgin Islands Corporation.
+On 25 March 1950 the Department of the Interior leased the land to the US Virgin Islands.
+However, the department canceled the lease on 1 July 1954 citing violations of the agreement whereby the US Virgin Islands failed to register and report financial transactions relating to the land; the property was given to the US Virgin Islands Corporation.